keu/docs/astro/airflow-api.md

 ```
 ## Trigger DAG runs across Deployments

-When you need to trigger DAGs in multiple Deployments, you can use the use the Airflow API.
+When you need to trigger DAGs in multiple Deployments, you can use the Airflow API.
+Triggering DAGS in multiple Deployments is sometimes necessary when you're using multiple Deployments to separate team workflows.

 This methodology works with any Deployment in any Astro Workspace or cluster.

 1. In each task in Deployment A, run the following command to retrieve an Astro access token: